Bionic hands hold the promise of greatly restored capabilities but their myoelectric control systems are not as reliable as they need to be.

 First, a Little Optimism…

-Much of this post contains negative information about bionic hands, but we’re not negative on them at all.
-We wholeheartedly believe that they’ll eventually restore near-natural capabilities to those with limb differences.
+Much of this post contains negative information about bionic hands but we don’t have a negative view of them.
+We fully believe that they’ll eventually restore near-natural capabilities to those with upper limb differences.
 For example, consider this short video by Myoelectric Outdoors on making breakfast using a TASKA Prosthetics Hand:

 For these 53 seconds, can anyone doubt that this person benefits from having a bionic hand?

-With a little homework, you, too, can end up in this kind of rewarding situation.
+With a little homework and a lot of hard work, you can experience similar results.
 That’s the good news.
-But first, you’re going to have to steer around a few pitfalls.
+But, first, you’ll need to steer around a few pitfalls.

 The Problems With Myoelectric Control Systems

-As explained in our core article Understanding Bionic Arms & Hands, bionic hands often use a dual-site myoelectric control system to implement user control.
+Most commercial bionic hands currently utilize a dual-site myoelectric sensor system to implement user control.
 Two sensors are placed on the residual limb’s skin to detect different muscle movements via electrical signals.
 One muscle movement triggers a close action in the bionic hand, while the other triggers an open action.

 Exactly which bionic digits open and close depends on the hand’s selected grip pattern.
 For example, in a pinch grip, the close action causes the thumb and forefinger to pinch together.
 In a hook grip, the four fingers close while the thumb gets out of the way.

 Most bionic hands support multiple grip patterns.
-Users can rotate between these patterns by using various methods, such as triggering two open actions in succession.
+Users can rotate between these patterns by using various methods such as clenching both control muscles simultaneously (known as a “co-contraction”).

 User Dissatisfaction with Dual-Site Myoelectric Control Systems